tcrurav/laravel8APIAuthPassport/README.md

 Open the created folder with your favourite editor/IDE.
 I have used Visual Studio Code for this project.

-Make a copy of the file .env.example and name it file .env.
-After that edit the file with the data to connect to your MySQL database:
+Make a copy of the file .env.example and name it as .env.

+After that edit the file with the data necessary to connect to your MySQL database:

 ```
 DB_CONNECTION=mysql